alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 The binding can be installed from the [Eclipse IoT Marketplace](https://marketplace.eclipse.org/content/openwebnet-2x-binding-testing).

-Make sure that the [marketplace plugin is activated](https://www.openhab.org/docs/configuration/eclipseiotmarket.html), and then install the *OpenWebNet binding* from PaperUI (Add-ons -> Bindings -> search for 'openwebnet' then INSTALL).
+Make sure that the [marketplace plugin is activated](https://www.openhab.org/docs/configuration/eclipseiotmarket.html), and then install the *OpenWebNet binding*: from *PaperUI > Add-ons > Bindings > search for 'openwebnet' > INSTALL*.

 If you cannot find the binding in the search, probably you have an issue with certificates in your Java environment, that must be updated.
 Follow [this solution](https://community.openhab.org/t/solved-failed-downloading-marketplace-entries-received-fatal-alert-handshake-failure/52045) to add the required certificates to access all bindings on the Marketplace.